-Alice (RO) has digitized her entire home temperature-control process by installing a Nest digital thermostat and smoke detector (RS).
-At the time of purpose, she accepted an invitation from Nest to share data for marketing purposes.
-In addition, Alice has permitted her local utility company (RO and RS) to install a smart meter for water usage in her home.
+Alice (an RO) has digitized her entire home temperature-control process by installing a Nest digital thermostat and smoke detector (these devices are connected to a cloud service that serves as an RS).
+At the time of purchase and onboarding to the service, she accepted an invitation from Nest to share data for marketing purposes.
+In addition, Alice has permitted her local utility company (RS) to install a smart meter for water usage in her home.
 She also has set up her home computer, printer, and mobile phone as part of a Home Area Network.
-She lives in a California community that has drought mandated restrictions on lawn watering.
+She lives in a California community that has drought-mandated restrictions on lawn watering.
 She has recently received a fine in the mail for exceeding her water usage limit.
-In the last month, she has also been barraged with telephone and mail solicitations for Whirlpool laundry systems (RqP) as well as Jawbone wearable technology (RqP), the products of each of which can easily integrate with the Nest platform.
+In the last month, based on having bought products from these companies recently, she has also been receiving telephone and mail solicitations for Whirlpool laundry systems (RqP) as well as Jawbone wearable technology (RqP), the products of each of which can easily integrate with the Nest platform.
+She takes advantage of one of the offers.